 Tylenol Cold Multi-Symptom Severe Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / dextromethorphan / guaifenesin / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tylenol Cold Multi-Symptom Severe.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / guaifenesin / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Tylenol Cold Multi-Symptom Severe.

 For Healthcare Professionals